 Please supply the following information to download the document - once you've supplied this information you will be able to download any documents from the website in this session and on subsequent visits you will just need to enter your email address.

-By Oliver Wight EAME Associate, Anne-Marie Kilkenny, and Oliver Wight Asia-Pacific Partner, Stuart Harman
+By Oliver Wight EAME Partner, Anne-Marie Kilkenny, and Oliver Wight Asia-Pacific Partner, Stuart Harman

 In this series on how to recognise ‘real’ Integrated Business Planning (IBP), we’ve already revealed four key characteristics of a true IBP process; ownership by the CEO, tailored to the organisation, customer-focused and designed to deploy business strategy.
 In Part Three, we discuss why it’s essential for Finance to be fully embedded into the IBP process, and why

 Show me the money

 What it is: full financial integration throughout What it isn’t: a review of volume with a ‘cash up’ at the end